Photojournalists covering disaster need to know their role

 There is a line you need not cross, and when you do, you have become narcissistic.

-One of the places I see a lot of narcissistic behavior is with “missions” and “humanitarian photography.”
-Their pictures are more memory joggers for themselves; if they didn’t talk while showing you photos, you would have no idea what they did or why they are taking the photos.
-Often even with them talking, you may still be clueless.
+One of the places I see a lot of narcissistic behavior is in “missions” and “humanitarian photography.”
+Their pictures are more memory joggers for themselves; if they didn’t talk while showing you photos, you would have no idea what they did or why they were taking the photos.
+Often, even with them talking, you may still be clueless.

 Some clues that you have crossed the line into narcissism: